Space-based solar power: Design

 The space-based portion will not need to support itself against gravity (other than relatively weak tidal stresses).
 It needs no protection from terrestrial wind or weather, but will have to cope with space hazards such as micrometeors and solar flares.
 Two basic methods of conversion have been studied: photovoltaic (PV) and solar dynamic (SD).
 Most analyses of SBSP have focused on photovoltaic conversion using solar cells that directly convert sunlight into electricity.
 Solar dynamic uses mirrors to concentrate light on a boiler.
 The use of solar dynamic could reduce mass per watt.
 Wireless power transmission was proposed early on as a means to transfer energy from collection to the Earth's surface, using either microwave or laser radiation at a variety of frequencies.

 Microwave power transmission

 William C. Brown demonstrated in 1964, during Walter Cronkite's CBS News program, a microwave-powered model helicopter that received all the power it needed for flight from a microwave beam.
 Between 1969 and 1975, Bill Brown was technical director of a JPL Raytheon program that beamed 30 kW of power over a distance of 1 mi at 9.6% efficiency.

 The beam does spread out due to diffraction.
 At 2.45 GHz, a one km phased array transmitting antenna at GEO spreads to about 10 km diameter to the first zero ring.
-The overall transmission efficiency is close to 50% depending on many factors.
+The overall transmission efficiency is close to 50% depending on a number of factors.

 Microwave power transmission of tens of kilowatts has been well proven by existing tests at Goldstone in California (1975) and Grand Bassin on Reunion Island (1997).